MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

     parameters
     ------------------
-    lon: longitude
-    lat: latitude
+    :param lonlat: longitude and latitude
-    select_componentname: any componet name within the map unit e.g 'Clarion'. the default is None that mean sa ll the soil componets intersecting a given locationw il be returned if specified only that soil component table will be returned. in case it is not found the dominant componet will be returned with a caveat meassage. use select_componentname = 'domtcp' to return the dorminant component
+    :param select_componentname: any componet name within the map unit e.g 'Clarion'. the default is None that mean sa ll the soil componets intersecting a given locationw il be returned if specified only that soil component table will be returned. in case it is not found the dominant componet will be returned with a caveat meassage. use select_componentname = 'domtcp' to return the dorminant component
-    summarytable: prints the component names, their percentages
+    :param summarytable: prints the component names, their percentages

 .. function:: apsimNGpy.manager.soilmanager.set_depth(depththickness)